dimicoding/ClayCafe/README.md

 5. As a customer, I want to easily see the total amount of my purchases at any time so I can review my order before buying.

-EPIC: Allauth Registration and User account:
+### EPIC: Allauth Registration and User account:

-7. As a user, I want to sign up for the website quickly and easily so that I can start using the full functionality of the website and enjoy a seamless user experience.
+6. As a user, I want to sign up for the website quickly and easily so that I can start using the full functionality of the website and enjoy a seamless user experience.

-8. As a user, I want to create a profile easily so I can save my information for purchases, delivery, and commenting on the site.
+7. As a user, I want to create a profile easily so I can save my information for purchases, delivery, and commenting on the site.

-9. As a user, I want to be able to log in and log out easily so I can access my information and make purchases without filling in forms repeatedly.
+8. As a user, I want to be able to log in and log out easily so I can access my information and make purchases without filling in forms repeatedly.

-10. As a user, I want an uncomplicated way to recover my password if I forget it so I can regain access to my account.
+9. As a user, I want an uncomplicated way to recover my password if I forget it so I can regain access to my account.

-11. As a user, I want to receive a confirmation email after registering to make sure my registration was successful.
+10. As a user, I want to receive a confirmation email after registering to make sure my registration was successful.

-12. As a user, I want a personalized user profile where I can see my order history, confirmations, and payment/delivery information.
+11. As a user, I want a personalized user profile where I can see my order history, confirmations, and payment/delivery information.

-13. As a user, I want to log out from the blog whenever I want so that my personal details are not visible to anyone who may use the device after me.
+12. As a user, I want to log out from the blog whenever I want so that my personal details are not visible to anyone who may use the device after me.

+###	EPIC: Sorting and searching through products.

+13. As a buyer, I want to sort the list of available products based on features, popularity, price, and date added, so I can easily identify the products in which I am interested.

+14. As a buyer, I want to effortlessly search and browse through categorized product lists to find items that I may want to purchase.

+15. As a buyer, I want to be able to search for a product by its name or description, making it convenient for me to find a specific item I wish to buy.

+16. As a buyer, I want to see a list of search results and the number of results displayed, allowing me to quickly decide if the products are of interest to me or not.

+###	EPIC: Buying and  Checkout:

+17. As a buyer, I want to easily select the product I want so that I can quickly add the desired product to my shopping bag.

+18. As a buyer, I want to see the items I have added to my shopping bag, allowing me to review the total cost of my order and verify the included items.

+19. As a buyer, I want the ability to edit the number of individual items in my shopping bag, making it easy for me to make any necessary changes before proceeding to checkout.

+20. As a buyer, I want a user-friendly process to enter my payment information, enabling me to complete the checkout process quickly and effortlessly.

+21. As a buyer, I want a secure and efficient payment method to pay for my items, ensuring the safety and confidentiality of my credit card and delivery information.

+22. As a buyer, I want to receive an order confirmation immediately after checkout, providing me with the assurance that my payment was successful, and my order is confirmed.

+23. As a buyer, I want to receive an email confirmation after checkout, serving as a reference for my order and financial details, if needed in the future.

+### EPIC: Blog and Workshops

+24. As a business owner, I want to share knowledge about diverse topics of pottery and coffee through blog posts so that I can increase the audience and attract potential customers.

+25. As a business owner, I want to offer a variety of workshops to attract more people and encourage them to visit our place.

+26. As a business owner, I want to connect with customers via email so that I can easily communicate the latest updates and address any questions they may have.

+EPIC: Admin and Store Management

+27. As a website owner, I want to be able to add a product so that I can include the latest items in the store.

+28. As a website owner, I want to be able to edit products so that I can change product prices, images, and descriptions.

+29. As a website owner, I want to be able to delete a product so that I can remove items that are no longer available for sale.

 # Agile Methodology